History of Phoenix, Arizona: Political transformation

 Arizona moved from a Democratic stronghold in the 1930s to a Republican bastion by the 1960s, with Phoenix leading the way.
-The Democrats lost the 5 to 1 advantage in voter registration they held at war's end to one of equal balance by 1970.
+The Democrats lost the 5 to 1 advantage in voter registration they held at the war's end to one of equal balance by 1970.
 Pearce sees multiple reasons for the transition, especially the demographic change that brought in Midwesterners with a Republican heritage.
 The new industries were based on high technology, and attracted engineers and technicians who voted Republican and showed little interest in labor unions, as opposed to the heavily Democratic semiskilled workers in eastern factories.
 The retirees were mostly Republican as well.
 A second factor was a favorable media climate, especially from the Arizona Republic and Phoenix Gazette newspapers and their television stations, owned by Eugene Pulliam.
 After 1964 however the Pulliam media were politically better balanced.
 Finally, Pearce points to the quality of Republican candidates that Goldwater had systematically recruited from among the affluent, well-educated new arrivals from the East.
 They attracted votes across party lines, as did Goldwater himself, as well as Governor Howard Pyle, Congressman John Rhodes and numerous others.
 Pearce, however, also notes a growing right-wing element, based in Phoenix, that repeatedly challenged the business-oriented Republican establishment.